dominicjtaylor/dominicjtaylor.github.io/TERZAN5.md

 # Terzan 5
 ![Terzan 5](terzan5.jpg "NASA/ESA Hubble Space Telescope image of Terzan 5")

+Click [here](https://arxiv.org/abs/2204.01753) for the arXiv preprint of this paper!

 ## What makes this system interesting?

 Terzan 5 is a complex globular cluster (GC)-like system located in the bulge of the Milky Way galaxy.
 It's complex due to its spread in stellar ages and metallicities but also shows characteristics of standard GCs, such as hosting multiple stellar populations.